KaeroDot/GOLPI/README.md

 - Pipes (stdin and stdout) are used for communication to and from GNU Octave.
 - Polymorphic VI for reading a value of a variable (by means of stdout or temporary file for large amount of data).
 - Polymorphic VI for seting a value to a variable (by means of stdout or temporary file for large amount of data).
+- Reading and setting works also for structures (GNU Octave) from/to clusters (LabVIEW) (requires golpi package for GNU Octave).
 - Can check if GNU Octave is still running.
 - Debug mode can store all communication going through pipes.
 - Debug console can be shown to view ongoing communication.